jenkinsci/overops-query-plugin/README.md

 * If populated, the plugin will filter the data for the specific deployment name in OverOps
 * If blank, no deployment filter will be applied in the query.

-### Max Error Volume
+### Max Total Error Volume Gate

 Set the max total error volume allowed.
 If exceeded the build will be marked as unstable.
-Set to zero to to skip this test.

-### Max Unique Error Volume
+### Max Unique Error Volume Gate

 Set the max unique error volume allowed.
 If exceeded the build will be marked as unstable.
-Set to zero to to skip this test.

-### Critical Exception Types
+### Critical Exception Type Gate

 A comma delimited list of exception types that are deemed as severe regardless of their volume.
-If new events of any exceptions listed have a count greater than zero, the build will be marked as unstable.
-Blank to skip this test.
+If any events of any exceptions listed have a count greater than zero, the build will be marked as unstable.

 **Example:**
 NullPointerException,IndexOutOfBoundsException

-### Regression testing
+### Increasing Errors Gate

 **Combines the following parameters:**